List of railway routes in Mecklenburg-Vorpommern

 The List of railway routes in Mecklenburg-Vorpommern provides a list of all railway routes in Mecklenburg-Vorpommern, northeastern Germany.
 This includes Intercity-Express, Intercity, Regional-Express and Regionalbahn services.
 In the route tables, the major stations are shown in bold text.
 Where intermediate stations are not given, these are replaced by three dots "...".

 Intercity services

-The following Deutsche Bahn operated Intercity-Express (ICE), EuroCity (EC) and Intercity (IC) services run through Mecklenburg-Vorpommern.
+The following Deutsche Bahn operated Intercity-Express (ICE) and Intercity (IC) services run through Mecklenburg-Vorpommern.